bdavidson16/SQL/Sports Retail Optimization/README.md

-This is an analysis of a sport's retail store sales information.
+This is an analysis of a sports retail store sales information.
 There are five spreadsheets of information: *brands*, *finance*, *reviews*, *traffic*, and *info*.
 The goal of this analysis was to find out when and how the store brings in the most money, as well as where this store struggles to bring in money.

 # Project Goals:
 Money is profit, profit comes from revenue.
 The *finance* spreadsheet shows the total revenue of each product.
 I attempted to found out: